devdattaraorane/Used_Car_Price_Prediction/README.md

-Certainly!
-Here’s a more engaging and eye-catching version of the README with emojis:

----

 # 🚗 Car Price Prediction 🏷️

 Welcome to the Car Price Prediction project! 🚀 This project builds a machine learning model to estimate the price of used cars based on their features.
 From data cleaning to model training and a snazzy GUI, this project has it all.
 Dive in and explore!